Factitious Disorder

 - Also important is the difference between primary gain (positive internal motivations) vs. secondary gain (positive external motivations).

-- Primary gain example: A patient feels guilty about not being able to perform a task, but if there is a medical condition justifying this inability, the guilt diminishes.
+- Primary gain example: A patient feigns illness to reduce distress about not being able to perform a task or achieve a goal.

-- Secondary gain example: A patient is allowed to miss work and gets financial compensation as the result of a medical condition.
+- Secondary gain example: A patient feigns illness to avoid work or receive disability compensation for a medical condition.

-- Definite evidence of falsification of symptoms for primary gain is factitious disorder and for secondary gain is malingering.
+- Definite evidence of falsification of symptoms for primary gain is factitious disorder, while definitive evidence of falsification of symptoms for secondary gain is malingering.

 There's more to see -- the rest of this topic is available only to subscribers.